- We advise you to exercise a high degree of caution in Venezuela because of high levels of serious crime and ongoing political uncertainty.

 Crime rates are higher in 'barrios' or 'ranchitos' (slum areas) after dark.
 Tourist and resort areas may be targeted by criminal groups.

-There has been an increase in reported incidents of violent crime on Margarita Island (Isla de Margarita).
+Incidents of violent crime occur regularly on Margarita Island (Isla de Margarita).
 Hotels and tourist areas have been targeted.
 Travellers are advised to take extra security precautions on the island.

 The road between the Maiquetia Simon Bolivar airport and Caracas is particularly dangerous.
 The road should be avoided at night, particularly between the hours of 11pm and 4am when there are fewer vehicles on the road.
 Incidents of muggings and kidnappings by criminals posing as taxi operators at the airport have recently been reported.
 Foreigners, including Australians, have been attacked and robbed.
 Licensed, radio-despatched taxis can be organised in advance by hotels or by telephone at the airport.
 You should avoid sharing taxis with strangers.
 If possible, travellers are advised to arrive in or leave Caracas during the day and to organise transport to the city through their hotel before they arrive at the airport.